Glaucoma FAQs from Our Eye Care Professional in Columbia

-Our optometrist at Dr. Dorothy Park & Associates in Columbia offers comprehensive vision exams that include testing for glaucoma, which can damage your optic nerve.
+Our eye care professional at Dr. Dorothy Park & Associates in Columbia offers comprehensive vision exams that include testing for glaucoma, which can damage your optic nerve.

 What does it mean if I am told I have glaucoma?

 Glaucoma occurs when the pressure in one or both eyes increases beyond the normal ranges.
 When this happens, it can damage your optic nerve, resulting in permanent loss of visual acuity.

 Are there specific types of glaucoma?

 There are two types of glaucoma, including open-angle and closed-angle.
 Open-angle is the more common of the two, which occurs when the fluid inside your eye does not drain properly through the trabecular meshwork but there is no obvious damage or blockage of the trabecular meshwork.
 Closed-angle occurs when the trabecular meshwork is blocked by the iris, which can cause sudden symptoms and is considered an emergency.